 - several years of relevant work experience

-- accomplishments that can be tied to actual numbers (thus providing context to that accomplishment)
+- accomplishments that can be tied to actual numbers (which give context to those accomplishments)

 Here’s exactly how to structure a resume summary: